Description of the genus

 central portion and with a ± smooth sterile apex.
 Flowers unisexual, without perianth segments, densely congested.
 Stamens free or filaments connate in groups of 2-3.
 Ovary 2(-4)-locular.
 Berries borne in a cylindric spike.

-Worldwide: 90 species in the Old World tropics
+Worldwide: 196 species in the Old World tropics.
+35 native species in Africa.

 (electronic Plant Information Center): AmorphophallusFlora Zambesiaca